davarravad/UserApplePie/README.md

 //--Installation.

-1. Before proceeding please open up models/db-settings.inc
+Step #1.
+Before proceeding please open up models/db-settings.inc

-2. Create a database on your server / web hosting package.
+Step #2.
+Create a database on your server / web hosting package.

-3. Fill out the connection details in db-settings.inc
+Step #3.
+Fill out the connection details in db-settings.inc

-4. UserApplePie supports MySQLi and requires MySQL server version 4.1.3 or newer.
+Step #4.
+UserApplePie supports MySQLi and requires MySQL server version 4.1.3 or newer.

-5. Enable/Install ImageMagic
+Step #5.
+Enable/Install ImageMagic

-6. Make images, small, and thumb folders that are in /content/profile/ folder writeable by Web Server.
+Step #6.
+Make images, small, and thumb folders that are in /content/profile/ folder writeable by Web Server.

-7. Enable/Install mod_rewrite and add the following to your sites Apache Config (global config, or vhost/directory, or .htaccess):
+Step #7.
+Enable/Install Apache mod_rewrite and add the following to your sites Apache Config (global config, or vhost/directory, or .htaccess):
 <pre>
 	RewriteEngine On
 	RewriteBase /